wadelau/wadelau.github.io/gmis/what-is-gmis.md

 Its slogan is **Lower Costs, 较低成本; Better Productivity, 较高效率**.

-> “In a demand-driven opinion, we faced increasing requests of creating enormous table-based management tools for operation teams in years of 2005-2010 at ChinaM, an affiliate of [Telstra](http://telstra.com.au)
+### gMIS Background

-> in Beijing.
-Those shared some common functions and most of them just
+> “In a demand-driven opinion, we faced increasing requests of creating enormous table-based management tools for operation teams in years of 2005-2010 at ChinaM, an affiliate of [Telstra](http://telstra.com.au) in Beijing.
-> needed to achieve basic goals (CURDLS) for a table.
-So we conducted
+> Those shared some common functions and most of them just needed to achieve basic goals (CURDLS) for a table.
-> many practices to find one to meet this kind of demand, for all,
+> So we conducted many practices to find one to meet this kind of demand, for all, forever.”

-> forever.”
+###